amann231/Exoplanet-Data-Analysis-/README.md

-# Exoplanet-Data-Analysis-
-Python analysis of NASA exoplanet datasets using Pandas, NumPy, and Matplotlib to explore relationships between planetary and stellar properties.
 # Exoplanet Data Analysis

 This project explores NASA exoplanet datasets using Python to analyze relationships between planetary and stellar properties.